InfolabAI/custom-dida/README.md

         # Check the logs in tensorboard
         ```
-- After running the project, if you want to group the results from multiple runs to get the mean values, run this code
+- After running the project, if you want to group the results from multiple runs to get the mean values, run following command
     ```bash
     # We assume that <LOG_PATH> has multiple runs with different seeds
     python group_multiple_runs.py <LOG_PATH>